JonKerridge/IslandModel/README.md

-The Island Model project aims to create a multi-core solution for the running of Evolutionary Algorithms.
+The tspIsland Model project aims to create a multi-core solution for the running of Evolutionary Algorithms.
 The architecture assumes that many applications will be processed using the architecture and thus all the application classes are specified by their names.